MichaelvanLaar/mvlkss/README.md

 - [Accessible hamburger buttons without JavaScript](https://www.pausly.app/blog/accessible-hamburger-buttons-without-javascript)

+## To Do List

+- [ ] Add support for social share images:
+  - [ ] Fields on “page metadata” tab and “site settings” tab.
+  - [ ] Output meta element in page header (incl. fallbacks in header controller).
+- [ ] Add support for background images of page builder rows.
+- [ ] Add support for a flexible color scheme editor in the site settings, so that editors can only choose from this pre-defined set of colors whenever a color selection is necessary. (?)

 [^1]: No browser sync or auto-refresh feature is included.
 Just use a browser extension like [Tab Auto Refresh](https://addons.mozilla.org/de/firefox/addon/tab-auto-refresh/) for Firefox.
 Or use a development browser like [Polypane](https://polypane.app/) which has a handy live reload feature already built in.